linkml/linkml/tests/output/docs/SlotDefinition.md

      * Description: the class(es) that reference the slot in a "slots" or "slot_usage" context
      * Range: [ClassDefinition](ClassDefinition.md)
  * [subproperty_of](subproperty_of.md)  <sub>0..1</sub>
      * Description: Ontology property which this slot is a subproperty of.
-Note: setting this property on a slot does not guarantee an expansion of the ontological hierarchy into an enumerated list of possible values in every serialization of the model.
+Note: setting this property on a slot does not guarantee an expansion of the ontological hiearchy into an enumerated list of possible values in every serialization of the model.
      * Range: [SlotDefinition](SlotDefinition.md)
      * Example: RO:HOM0000001 this is the RO term for "in homology relationship with", and used as a value of subproperty of this means that any ontological child (related to RO:HOM0000001 via an is_a relationship), is a valid value for the slot that declares this with the subproperty_of tag.
 This differs from the 'values_from' meta model component in that 'values_from' requires the id of a value set (said another way, if an entire ontology had a curie/identifier that was the identifier for the entire ontology, then that identifier would be used in 'values_from.')
  * [symmetric](symmetric.md)  <sub>0..1</sub>